atabekis/language-ai/README.md

 # language-ai

-## Reproducibility
-Notes:
-* latest version of keras does not include keras.preprocessing.text
-  * pip install Keras-Preprocessing

 **This is the ideal README file that is wanted from us in this assignment, try to cover all topics here:**